roman-milk/roman-milk.github.io/that-old-house-1.md

+===

- ****** That Old House ****** byTx_Tall_Tales© The women informed me they'd be ready by mid-March.
+The women informed me they'd be ready by mid-March.
 It had taken longer than I'd hoped, and I still knew I'd be rushing like crazy to pull things together.
 Now it was a matter of outfitting the rooms, getting Bev's bathroom in shape, and making the place presentable.
 I'd been lax with the day-to-day upkeep.
 That would have to change.

  As much as I hated working on the third floor, there was more I wanted to do there as well.
 I kept putting it off, finding a reason to do anything else.
 I had run out of excuses.